jvikstrom/kth-devops-demo/README.md

 * (show what deployments are deployed using `kubectl -n linkerd get deploy`)
 * Show the linkerd dashboard using: `linkerd dashboard &`
 * Check traffic we're generating using: `linkerd -n linkerd top deploy/linkerd-web`
-* Inject linkerd into our deployment using:
+* Inject linkerd into our deployment using: `kubectl get deploy hello-server -o yaml \
+  | linkerd inject - \
+  | kubectl apply -f -`.
+* We are done!
+Show The prometheus dashboard with new configs.